This July 11 Report from the Field is a post by a Addie Tsai regarding their personal experiences concerning a noted literary figure.

 Some time after the memoir that never saw the light of day, I sent the manuscript to a press he is affiliated with.
 They gave it a positive rejection.
 And, just like the press that almost published it, I wondered if they were close enough (and attentive enough) to send the manuscript to him, if he was the reason it never was accepted.
 Certainly, I’ve received countless rejections from all kinds of presses for all kinds of reasons.
 But, I think it says something that I believed he had the clout and stature to prevent publication of any work that depicted his narcissism and sexual behavior with a young woman.
 His memoir itself is evidence of the ways in which powerful men are able to control the narrative, and their image, in ways that most often women never could.

 I never intentionally communicated with him again.
 But, it is revealing to me that I have never felt I could confront him regarding our past and present.
 I unfriended him on social media and tried not attending any event in the city during his semester-length stay here each calendar year.
 For years after my series of revelations about what our “relationship” truly was, I would run into him from time to time, and without my willingness, he would bring me into an embrace, a kiss on the cheek, and suddenly there I would be, powerless again, unable to flee his clutches.
 I lost friends who idolized him to me when I felt they should have been allies to how he had abused and mistreated me.
-And that twin sister of mine who stole my domain names until they expired and I was able to retrieve them from her thievery, is still connected with him on social media no matter how many times I try to explain how erased I feel by this act.
-Oh, and you know, used that relationship—“She used to date [First name Last name]” to various writers to legitimize her position in the writing community.
+And my twin sister is still connected with him on social media no matter how many times I try to explain how erased I feel by this act.
+Oh, and you know, used that relationship—“She used to date [redacted]”—to various writers to, I assume, demonstrate her proximity to yet another white powerful man, as so many do.
+As I did, before I understood.

 At the yearly AWP conference, I mostly ran the other way when I saw him coming, or avoided his glance while others oohed and aahed at him when they got just a second to inhale his air of white male privilege.